sushiswap/sushi-docs/docs/Developers/Sushiswap/SushiMakerKashi.md

 # SushiMakerKashi

-This contract handles "serving up" rewards for xSUSHI holders by trading tokens collected from Kashi fees for SUSHI.
+SushiMakerKashi handles "serving up" rewards for xSUSHI holders by trading tokens collected from Kashi fees for SUSHI.

 The full contract can be found [here](https://github.com/sushiswap/sushiswap/blob/canary/contracts/SushiMakerKashi.sol).